HaiTrieuNg/LatexTest/source/content.rst

 |            | default IP range.         |                           |
 +------------+---------------------------+---------------------------+

-AT+CWAUTOCONN – Automatically Connects to the AP on Power\-up or Not
+AT+CWAUTOCONN – Automatically Connects to the AP on Power-up or Not
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 +-------------+-------------------------------------------------------+